atroche/clj-sockets/README.md

 A Clojure library wrapping Java Sockets.
 Because you shouldn't have to use interop to do networking.

 clj-sockets is synchronous.
-For asynchronous networking in Clojure, check out [aleph](https://github.com/ztellman/aleph).
+For asynchronous networking in Clojure, check out [aleph](https://github.com/ztellman/aleph) or [async-sockets](https://github.com/bguthrie/async-sockets).

 This library is fully annotated using [core.typed](https://github.com/clojure/core.typed).